ysthakur/CMSC417-Notes/content/Protocols/DHCP/DHCP.md

 	- Can renew lease on address in use
 - Support for mobile users who want to join network

+In addition to [IP Address](IP/IP%20Addresses.md), also returns:
+- Address of first-hop router for client
+- Name and IP address of DNS server
+- Network mask (to indicate network vs host portion of address)

 Steps:
 1. Client sends DHCP discover packet
 2. DHCP server sends DHCP offer